 Simple List of 4 Rare State Quarters Worth Money

-Looking for state quarters that are worth real money can seem daunting when there are so many “regular” state quarters in circulation that have no real additional value whatsoever.
+Looking for modern U.S. quarters worth money can seem daunting when there are so many “regular” state quarters in circulation that have no real additional value whatsoever.
 So, which ones are valuable?

 1. 1999-P Delaware Spitting Horse Quarter